 With a reputation as an outspoken, blunt, abrasive character, Venter has made enemies as well as friends in both business and science.
 His enemies call him ‘Darth Venter’ and reproach him as a publicity seeker.
 However, they cannot deny that his driven personality has allowed him to notch up a string of dramatic scientific successes.

 When he agreed to launch not-for-profit TIGR, Venter was awarded stock in its commercial twin.
 He later sold the stock for several million dollars and became a wealthy man.
-He could afford to indulge the passion for sailing he picked up in the Navy.
+He could afford to indulge a passion for sailing he picked up in the Navy.
 He took sailing seriously, winning a trans-Atlantic race in 1997.
 The fieldwork for the Sorcerer II Global Ocean Sampling Expedition was carried out from the deck of Venter’s own 95 foot boat, Sorcerer II.

 Venter is an atheist.
 His father was a excommunicated Mormon.